linchangyi1/Awesome-Touch/README.md

 # Awesome Tactility [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

-Owing to my personal interest, this collection may focus more on vision-based tactile sensors.
+Owing to my personal interest, this collection may focus more on vision-based tactile sensors and learning-based applications.
 Keep updating! ! !

 ## Table of Contents